aai-institute/beyond-jupyter/refactoring-journey/step00-monolithic-notebook/README.md

 Let's assume that we start with the [Jupyter notebook in this folder](spotify-song-popularity-prediction.ipynb).
 Here are a few limitations, all of which we shall address in our refactoring journey:

-* The current paradigm is not amenable to experimentation, as it does not facilitate the execution of experiments where parts of the implementation vary in some shape or form.
+* **The current paradigm is not amenable to experimentation**, as it does not facilitate the execution of experiments where parts of the implementation vary in some shape or form.

   * If we experimented with different variations of the models by